flindersuni/DeepThoughtHPC-docs/docs/source/Access/GettingAccess.md

 ## Flinders Staff / HDR Students

-1. Fire of a ServiceOne Ticket asking for Access to the HPC
+1. Create a ServiceOne Ticket asking for Access to the HPC.

 2. Pick your Operating System ([Unix/Linux/MacOS](#unix-linux-macos) or [Windows](#windows) )